Middle East Aviation Market

 Which is the biggest Middle Eastern airline?

-- Emirates remains the largest airline in the region, with the network carrier handling 3.3m seats, which is an increase of 6% vs November 2024.
+- Emirates remains the largest airline in the region with the network carrier handling 3.4m seats, an increase of 6% vs December 2024.

-- Etihad grew at the fastest rate of 24% vs last year, followed by Air Arabia and flyadeal, increasing capacity by 19% and 18% respectively.
+- Etihad grew at the fastest rate of 24% vs last year, followed by flyadeal and Air Arabia which increased capacity by 23% and 19% respectively.

 MORE RESOURCES FROM OAG